 You are not just the job you do, but all the interactions you have each day.
 The people you encounter and the lives you touch, also affect you just as much.
 So think of taking care of yourself from the perspective of your ‘whole self’.
 A way to ensure you stay compassionate and effective as a family member or healthcare provider.

 Your continuous hard work is noticed and appreciated, and not just during a recognition week!
 So give yourself a few minutes to devote to personal wellness.
 You make everyone and everything else a priority each day.
 You deserve the right to make your health a priority starting now!
-If you missed my post about why it’s time to focus on provider wellness in the healthcare setting, you can check that out HERE.

 There are so many ways to show yourself love and care.
 To thank your body and mind for what it does each day.
 There is no one ‘best’ way to go about it, so start with something that sounds fun, and see how it makes you feel.
 If you aren’t sure where to begin…think simple.